 NOTE: The WWC Allowed Area and WWC Non-Allowed Area are defined per Access type, i.e. 3GPP for the case of 5G-RG connected via NG RAN and W-5GAN for the case of 5G-RG connected via W-5GAN.

-For the architecture of Figure 6.1-1, Figure 6.1-2 in clause 6.1, 5G-RG is connected to the Broadband Wireline network.
+For the architecture of Figure 4.2.2.1-1, Figure 4.2.2.3-1, Figure 4.2.2.4-1, Figure 4.2.2.7-1 and Figure 4.2.2.8-1 in clause 4.2.2, 5G-RG is connected to the Broadband Wireline network.
 A Registration Restriction may contain Location Information in wireline access network, for example one or more Line ID including the "circuit ID" and the "remote ID" defined in RFC 3046 [14].

-For the architecture of Figure 6.1-3, Figure 6.1-4 in clause 6.1, 5G-RG is connected to the NG RAN.
+For the architecture of Figure 4.2.2.1-3, Figure 4.2.2.3-3, and Figure 4.2.2.4-2 in clause 4.2.2, 5G-RG is connected to the NG RAN.
 A Registration Restriction may contain Location Information in wireless access network, for example one or more Cell ID.

+For the architecture of Figure 4.2.2.1-2, Figure 4.2.2.3-4, Figure 4.2.2.4-3, Figure 4.2.2.5-2 and Figure 4.2.2.10-2 in clause 4.2.2, HA 5G-RG is connected to the NG RAN and wireline access network simultaneously.
+The Registration Restriction may contain both Location Information in wireless access network and Location Information in wireline access network.
+HA 5G-RG is allowed to register to the 5GC only when HA 5G-RG is allowed for both Location Information in wireless access network and Location Information in wireline access network.

-The 5G-RG's subscription data in the UDM includes a Registration Restriction which may contain either WWC Allowed or WWC Non-Allowed Areas specified by using explicit Location Information (Line ID or when 5G-RG is connected to the Broadband Wireline network, or Cell ID when 5G-RG is connected to the NG RAN) and/or other geographical information (e.g., longitude/latitude, zip code, etc).
+The 5G-RG's subscription data in the UDM includes a Registration Restriction which may contain either WWC Allowed or WWC Non-Allowed Areas specified by using explicit Location Information (Line ID when 5G-RG is connected to the Broadband Wireline network, or Cell ID when 5G-RG is connected to the NG RAN) and/or other geographical information (e.g., longitude/latitude, zip code, etc).
 The geographical information used to specify WWC allowed or WWC non-allowed area will be mapped to Location Information (Line ID or when 5G-RG is connected to the Broadband Wireline network, Cell ID when 5G-RG is connected to the NG RAN).

 The UDM stores the Registration Restrictions of a 5G-RG as part of the UE's subscription data.
 The PCF in the serving network may (e.g. 5G-RG to varying conditions such as UE's location, application in use, time and date) further adjust Registration Restrictions of a UE, either by expanding an WWC allowed area or by reducing a WWC non-allowed area.
 The UDM and the PCF may update the Registration Restrictions of a 5G-RG at any time.

 During registration, if the Registration Restrictions of the 5G-RG is not present in the AMF, the AMF fetches from the UDM the Registration Restrictions of the 5G-RG that may be further adjusted by the PCF.
 The serving AMF shall enforce the Registration Restrictions of a UE.

-Editor's note: whether and how the VLAN ID is used as parameter for Registration Restriction when is dynamically assigned in W-5GAN is FFS.
+When 5G-RG is connected to the NG RAN, AMF shall send the Registration Restrictions to 5G-RG during Registration Procedure or UE Configuration Update Procedure.
+Based on the Registration Restrictions, 5G-RG can identify whether Registration Procedure can be performed or not.

 Editor's note: whether the existing Mobility Restrictions solution in R15 is applicable is FFS.

 6.14.2 Procedure